jerdog/talk-demystifying-cicd/PITCHME.md

 @snapend

 Note:
-Use your next small project as a proof of concept and get the following fundamentals into place:
+A great way to get started seeing how this could work for you is to use your next small project as a proof of concept and get the following fundamentals into place:

 - A rigorous testing practice, ideally using automated tests.
 - Consistent software environments, from testing to production.